sirkhancision/dotfiles/README.md

 **Vimix (GRUB Theme):** Just the _Vimix_ GRUB theme with a different background.

-**DarkWarmth.colors:** Plasma color theme with an orange color palette.
-Slightly modified for better contrast between colors.
+**Eonyze.colors:** Plasma color theme with a black-and-white-and-red color palette.

 > `~/.local/share/color-schemes`